michelle100320206/programming_for_big_data_MC10032026/README.md

 Welcome to my files for programming for big data.

 CA1 is the science calc
-CA2 is the car dealership
+CA2 is the car dealership - this is not good code
+CA3 was R Practical
+CA4 is WIP